ashvardanian/SimSIMD/include/numkong/curved/README.md

 The metric tensor is a square matrix of side $N$, so each bilinear form $\mathbf{x}^\top M \mathbf{x}$ has $O(N^2)$ arithmetic complexity.
 Columns show matrix side length: 256², 1024², 4096².
 The throughput is measured in GSO/s as Giga scalar operations per second.
-Accuracy is reported as ULP (units in last place), the number of representable floating-point values between the result and the exact answer.
+Accuracy is reported as mean ULP (units in last place) averaged over all test pairs — the number of representable floating-point values between the computed result and the exact answer.
 Each kernel runs for at least 20 seconds per configuration.
 Benchmark threads are pinned to specific cores; on machines with heterogeneous core types (e.g., Apple P/E cores), only the fastest cores are used.
 Workloads that significantly degrade CPU frequencies (Intel AMX, Apple SME) run in separate passes to avoid affecting throughput measurements of other kernels.